-For public transport operators to offer networks that include on-demand services and door-to-door journeys, a booking platform will require open interfaces (Application Programming Interfaces, or APIs) that facilitate the integration of multiple modes of transit.
-Travelers will want a one-click booking capability that will book each leg of the journey, even when using various providers.
-It will also be critical to make transit data available so that service utilization can be measured, and services continually improved to meet traveler needs.
+For public transport operators to offer networks that include on-demand services and door-to-door journeys, a booking platform will require open interfaces (Application Programming Interfaces, or Application Programming Interfaces (APIs)) that facilitate the integration of multiple modes of transit.
+Travellers will want a one-click booking capability that will book each leg of the journey, even when using various providers.
+It will also be critical to make transit data available so that service utilization can be measured, and services continually improved to meet traveller needs.
 Standards must be set for how and with what entities that data may be shared.
 It also may be necessary to form regulations regarding the pricing of third-party providers to ensure equitable access.

-6 Connecting the AVENUE platform to traveller interfaces & to public transport operators
+Connecting the AVENUE platform to 5 traveller interfaces & to public transport ed ret operators